How do you view your landing page? It is the gateway to your business.

 Examine the competition

-But one way to shortcut this is to look at your competitors and the keywords they use.
+But one way to shortcut this is to look at your competitors and the relevant keywords they use.

 Remember, it is not about lifting the approaches undetected by other landing pages, but about staying true to your core idea.